codeforboston/Scrapple/README.md

   <p>http://localhost:5555/listings/get?dfrom=2017-01-01&dto=2018-01-01&pagesize=400</p>
   <p>http://localhost:5555/listings/get?dfrom=2017-01-01</p>

-  The endpoint returns a JSON in the form of a list of dictionaries, each dictionary describes listing record.
+  The endpoint returns a JSON in the form of a list of dictionaries, each dictionary describes a listing record.

 # Scraper operations

-  The scraper runs by executing Scraper modules which may target specific websites.
+  The scraper runs by executing Scraper modules which target specific websites.

   Currently there is only one scraper module which scrapes listings from craigslist